-Such wrap-around could happen if many interrupts nest back-to-back on top of a CAS loop.
-A worse-case scenario would be to have back-to-back nested interrupts generating enough data to fill the buffer (typically 2 MB in size) and bring the write count back to the same offset in the buffer.
-The CAS loop uses the most significant counter bits to detect this situation.
-On 32-bits architectures, it permits to detect counter overflow up to 4 GB worth of buffer data.
-On 64-bits architectures, it detects up to 16.8 million TB worth of data written while nested over a CAS loop execution.
-Given this amount of trace data would have to be generated by interrupt handlers continuously interrupting the probe, it is considered that an operating system facing such interrupt rate would simply be unusable.
+Such wrap-around could happen if many interrupts nest back-to-back on top of a LCAS loop.
+A worse-case scenario would be to have back-to-back nested interrupts generating enough data to fill the buffer (typically 2 MiB in size) and bring the write count back to the same offset in the buffer.
+The LCAS loop uses the most significant counter bits to detect this situation.
+On 32-bits architectures, it permits to detect counter overflow up to 4 GiB worth of buffer data.
+On 64-bits architectures, it detects up to 16.8 million TiB worth of data written while nested over a LCAS loop execution.
+Given that this amount of trace data would have to be generated by interrupt handlers continuously interrupting the probe, we would consider an operating system facing such interrupt rate to be unusable.
 As an example of existing code doing similar assumptions, the Linux kernel sequence lock, used to synchronize the time-base, is made of a sequence counter also subject to overflow.

-Slot reservation, presented in TRYRESERVESLOT() and RESERVESLOT() is performed as follow.
+Slot reservation, presented in TRYRESERVESLOT() and RE-SERVESLOT() is performed as follow.
 From a high-level perspective, the producer depends on the read count and write count difference to know if space is still available in the buffers.
-If no space is available in non-overwrite mode, the event lost count is incremented and
+If no space is available in discard mode, the event lost count is incremented and the event is discarded.
+In flight recorder mode, the next sub-buffer is overwritten by pushing the reader.
+Variables write count, read count and the commit seq array are used to keep track of the respective position of the writer and the reader gracefully with respect to counter overflow.
+Equations (1), (2), (3) and (4) are used to verify the state of the buffer.